-The College is committed to creating a safe and secure environment for students and staff in which equality of opportunity and diversity of backgrounds and experiences is valued.
-To this effect the College:-
+The College Group is committed to creating a safe and secure environment for students and staff in which equality of opportunity and diversity of backgrounds and experiences is valued.
+To this effect the College Group:

-- aims to provide the conditions which encourage everyone to participate in learning, eliminate discrimination and actively combat harassment and bullying; - values the diversity of all individuals who study or work at the College and the contribution they make to its success: - has a belief and a commitment to the right of everyone to be given equal access to opportunities and to be treated with dignity and respect regardless of any protected characteristic.
+- Aims to provide the conditions which encourage everyone to participate in learning, eliminate discrimination and actively combat harassment and bullying. - Values the diversity of all individuals who study or work at the College and the contribution they make to its success. - Has a belief and a commitment to the right of everyone to be given equal access to opportunities and to be treated with dignity and respect regardless of any protected characteristic.

-The College has specific Equality and Diversity Objectives as follows:-
+The College has specific Equality and Diversity Objectives linked to the College Group's Strategic Intentions: